doubletwist13/devops-challenge/README.md

 # Prerequisites

-- Template has some basic packages and the 'ansible' user with SSH key for the ansible controller
+- Template exists with some basic packages and the user on the controller can log in as root
+-